JeffersonLab/clas12alignment/dc/README.md

   * maven
 * Data:
   * Straight-track data (both solenoid and torus should be off) with electron tracks in the forward detector.
-  * Reconstructed files from the data above, processed with nominal geometry (variation: default) and with individual shifts or rotations in xyz for each of the DC regions.
-The latter amount to a total of 3 regions x (3 shifts + 3 rotations) = 18 sets.
+  * Reconstructed files from the data above, processed with nominal geometry (variation: default) and with individual translations or rotations in xyz for each of the DC regions.
 See clas12alignment/dc/original_scripts_and_docs/CLAS12___DC_Alignment_Github_Tutorial.pdf for the CCDB variations.

 ### Build and run
 Clone this repository and checkout the dcDev2 branch: